Table of Contents

 The dialog in Figure 4.2, “Continuing the upgrade” will request permission to continue with the upgrade.
 At this point nothing has been changed yet and the upgrade can still be cancelled.
 This is a good time to ask yourself whether you have made a backup, and if you know for certain that you will be able to restore from it.

 After choosing to continue with “Yes”, the next dialog will ask you to specify the hard disk with the NetBSD system that shall be upgraded.
-If more than one disk is available a list of the disks will be displayed.

 The system used for the example has only one hard disk available: “wd0”.